nikhilkum1r/OST_As./README.md

 - pytesseract
 - regex

-## Screenshots
+## Web

+The web app is hosted at [https://ost-as.onrender.com/](https://ost-as.onrender.com/).

 ## License

+This project is licensed under the

 ## Contributions

 Contributions are welcome!
 If you encounter any issues or have suggestions, please open an issue or submit a pull request.
 ```

-Feel free to customize this template to fit your project's specific details, such as adding screenshots, updating installation instructions, or providing more information about how to use the web app.
+Feel free to further customize the README with additional details or sections as needed.